 TREATMENT: BALLOON VALVULOPLASTY

-WHAT IS "SUICIDE RIGHT VENTRICLE?"
+WHAT ARE POSSIBLE VALVULPLASTY COMPLICATIONS/WHAT IS "SUICIDE RIGHT VENTRICLE?"

 If the right ventricle and its outflow tract become too thickened, a pressure gradient problem can persist after the actual stenosis is relieved by valvuloplasty.
 "Suicide right ventricle" is a phenomenon that occurs immediately after pressure is relieved by valvuloplasty in a severely stenosed valve.
 The heart muscle has grown so stiff after pumping against the stenosis valve that a new obstruction occurs.
 Medication and fluid therapy can help prevent this complication of valvuloplasty.
 Other complications of valvuloplasty include heart arrhythmias, rupture of the valve or even puncture of the heart itself.
 Valvuloplasty is an advanced procedure and must be respected as such.
 Fortunately, serious complications are rare but it is important to be informed of potential problems and most patients are released to go home the same day as their valvuloplasty procedure.
 Pressure gradients continue to drop for several months after the procedure and medication is generally needed throughout this time.
 It takes a good 3-6 months before the success of the valvuloplasty can be judged.